larryhastings/starvote/README.md

 in Reweighted Range Voting, the new weight is based on the sum of the score(s) you contribute to the winning candidate(s).

-**starvote** ships a sample election that does a good job of showing how direct-elected proportional representation elections can work:
+**starvote** ships a sample election that nicely demonstrates how direct-elected proportional representation elections can work:

 ```
 test_elections/test_election_reweighted_range_sample_election.starvote
 ```

-This election is very similar to the 60/40 election I used as an example in the description above.
+This election is like the example election I used in the description above.
 It uses Reweighted Range Voting to fill three seats, and each vote has a maximum score of 10.
 60 of the voters prefer party A, and give high scores to candidates A1, A2, and A3;
 40 of the voters prefer party B, and give high scores to candidates B1 and B2.